-- Based on what you've told me it seems like option may be helpful.
-What do you think? - It looks like option might work but you seem unsure.
+- Based on what you've told me it seems like option \\\\\ may be helpful.
+What do you think? - It looks like option \\\\\ might work but you seem unsure.
 Why don't we try this option for a month and then review to see if that accommodation works for you.
 If not, we can make modifications. - To ensure this accommodation continues to meet your needs and to keep our communication open, let's schedule some regular 1-1's.
-Would that be helpful and work for you?
+Would that be helpful and work for you? - Let's capture what we've agreed to, in this Individual Accommodation Plan.
+We can update it whenever we need to.

-Avoid Asking/Saying
+Avoid Asking/Saying...

 - X What is your disability?

-- X How did you become ill or injured?
+- × How did you become ill or injured?

-- X Are you taking medications and what are they?
+- × Are you taking medications and what are they?

-- X You don't look like you struggle with
+- X You don't look like you struggle with \\\\\

 - X This will be a lot of work....